Reservation Diminishment: Implications for Tribal Taxing Powers over Non-Members

-Introduction: Writing another chapter in its long-running book regarding whether boundaries of Indian Reservations across the country have been diminished or reduced by Congressional action, on March 22, 2016, the United States Supreme Court issued its opinion in Nebraska v.
-Parker.1 In a unanimous opinion authored by Justice Thomas, the Court held that the boundaries of the Omaha Indian Tribe's ("Tribe") reservation in eastern Nebraska were not diminished by an 1882 Act of Congress proclaiming that certain "lands are open for settlement under such rules as the [Secretary of the Interior] may prescribe."2 The opinion, and the line of cases it applied, has important implications for state, local, and tribal jurisdiction and the communities potentially regulated and taxed by governmental authorities in areas that once were, or remain, part of Indian Reservations.
+Writing another chapter in its long-running book regarding whether boundaries of Indian Reservations across the country have been diminished or reduced by Congressional action, on March 22, 2016, the United States Supreme Court issued its opinion in1 In a unanimous opinion authored by Justice Thomas, the Court held that the boundaries of the Omaha Indian Tribe’s (“Tribe”) reservation in eastern Nebraska were not diminished by an 1882 Act of Congress proclaiming that certain “lands are open for settlement under such rules as the [Secretary of the Interior] may prescribe.”2 The opinion, and the line of cases it applied, has important implications for state, local, and tribal jurisdiction and the communities potentially regulated and taxed by governmental authorities in areas that once were, or remain, part of Indian Reservations.

-Factual Background: Following passage of the 1882 Act, the Secretary of the Interior ("Secretary") surveyed 50,000 acres of the Tribe's Reservation in Nebraska and, in accordance with the 1882 Act, issued a proclamation announcing that the lands were open for purchase after members of the Tribe were given the opportunity to select allotments (essentially homesteads) in the area.
-Proceeds from any sales to non-members of the Tribe were to be held by the United States for the Tribe's credit.
+Following passage of the 1882 Act, the Secretary of the Interior (“Secretary”) surveyed 50,000 acres of the Tribe’s Reservation in Nebraska and, in accordance with the 1882 Act, issued a proclamation announcing that the lands were open for purchase after members of the Tribe were given the opportunity to select allotments (essentially homesteads) in the area.
+Proceeds from any sales to non-members of the Tribe were to be held by the United States for the Tribe’s credit.
 In accordance with the statutory scheme, a settler in the area purchased a 160-acre tract of land and established the town of Pender, Nebraska on that site.
-Today, Pender's population is 1,300, predominantly non-members of the Tribe.
+Today, Pender’s population is 1,300, predominantly non-members of the Tribe.
 And, less than 2% of the population in the 50,000-acre tract described in the 1882 Act are tribal members—which has been true since the early 20th century.

 In 2006, the Omaha Indian Tribe enacted an ordinance imposing a 10% sales tax on liquor sales in Pender.
 Pender and its retailers sued the Omaha Indian Tribal Council members, challenging the Tribe’s power to impose the tax and asserting that the Tribe lacked the power to tax since Pender was not within the boundaries of the Omaha Indian Reservation (or otherwise in Indian Country).3 Nebraska intervened to support Pender; the United States intervened to support the Tribe.

-The Decision Analyzed: With the Supreme Court's decision, all three courts that considered the question whether the 1882 Act diminished the boundaries of the Omaha Indian Reservation concluded that the answer was "no," despite the current demographics of the area.
+With the Supreme Court’s decision, all three courts that considered the question whether the 1882 Act diminished the boundaries of the Omaha Indian Reservation concluded that the answer was “no,” despite the current demographics of the area.

 This case presented the Court with the opportunity to review over 50 years of Supreme Court precedent—starting with Seymour v.
 Superintendent in 19624—considering whether acts of Congress have served to diminish reservation boundaries.
 As a result of the several cases the Court has decided in this arena, Justice Thomas observed that “[t]he framework we employ to determine whether an Indian reservation has been diminished is well settled. ‘[O]nly Congress can divest a reservation of its land and diminish its boundaries,’ and its intent to do so must be clear.”5